omnistrate/omnistrate-blog/posts/2025-08-22-case-study-how-ferretdb-went-from-opensource-project-to-commercial-dbaas-success-in-weeks-not-years.md

 category: Customer Stories
 ---

-> "Omnistrate gave us an enterprise-grade control plane without the need
+> Omnistrate gave us an enterprise-grade control plane without the need
 > to hire or build one in-house.
 With their decade of expertise baked
 > in, we launched faster, cut costs, and focused on growing our business
 > from day one.
 Highly recommended for any team building a managed
-> SaaS." - Peter Farkas - Co-Founder & CEO Ferret DB
+> SaaS. - Peter Farkas - Co-Founder & CEO Ferret DB

 ## Overview